Table of content

 </body>

-Anyway, there are a few exceptions like quotations, proper terms, technical terms, foreign words like "Sushi" or the language selector:
+There are a few exceptions, like quotations, proper nouns, technical terms, foreign words like “Sushi”, or the language selector itself:

 8 - Ensure ARIA attributes are in the correct language

-If your webpage is primarily in English, it's important to ensure that aria attributes are also in English.
+If your page is primarily in English, make sure your ARIA attributes are in English too.

-However, if the user switches to a different language, the aria attributes should change accordingly.
-It's advisable to avoid mixing languages as much as possible to maintain consistency and clarity throughout the user experience.
+If the user switches to another language, the ARIA attributes should switch with it.
+Avoid mixing languages as much as possible to keep the experience consistent and clear.

 9 - Texts must be resizable

-To make your website more user-friendly and accessible, it's crucial to ensure that the text is resizable.
+To make your site more user-friendly and accessible, the text has to be resizable.

 div.a {